How Much Is 1 Million Pennies? (Spoiler: It’s More Than You Think)

 Common Mistakes People Make

 First off, many people assume that 1 million pennies is a huge sum.
+Second, they underestimate the logistics.
 It’s not.
-So it’s $10,000, which is a solid amount but not life-changing.
-Think about it: second, they underestimate the logistics.
+It’s $10,000, which is a solid amount but not life-changing.
 You can’t just toss a million pennies in a duffel bag and call it a day.

 Another mistake?
-Thinking all pennies are equal.
+But those are outliers.
 While most are worth face value, some are worth more.
 The 1943 steel penny, for example, can fetch hundreds of dollars.
-But those are outliers.
+Thinking all pennies are equal.
 Most pennies are worth exactly what they say on the tin.

 And here’s a big one: trying to cash in a million pennies without a plan.
+Some require appointments.
 Banks have limits on how many coins they’ll process.
-Some require appointments.
-In real terms, others might charge fees.
+Consider this: others might charge fees.
 You’ll need to roll them in standard wrappers (50 pennies per roll) or use a coin-counting machine.
 Either way, it’s a process.

 Finally, there’s the temptation to hoard.
-Now, i get it—saving pennies feels virtuous.
 But in reality, inflation eats away at their value.
-Day to day, over time, that $10,000 loses purchasing power.
+I get it—saving pennies feels virtuous.
+Over time, that $10,000 loses purchasing power.
 You’re better off investing in something that grows with the economy.

 Practical Tips for Handling a Million Pennies